iov-one/weave/docs/basics/state.rst

 the new software must also be able to re-run all transactions since genesis (the birth of the chain) and produce the same state as the active network that keeps updating software over time.
-That means all historical blocks must be interpretted the same by new and old clients.
+That means all historical blocks must be interpreted the same by new and old clients.

 Bitcoin classifies various approaches to upgrading as